Nimber: Cram

 Cram is a game often played on a rectangular board in which players take turns placing dominoes either horizontally or vertically until no more dominoes can be placed.
 The first player that cannot make a move loses.
 As the possible moves for both players are the same, it is an impartial game and can have a nimber value.
 For example, any board that is an even size by an even size will have a nimber of 0.
 Any board that is even by odd will have a non-zero nimber.
 Any 2 × n board will have a nimber of 0 for all even n and a nimber of 1 for all odd n.

-Northcott's Game
+Northcott's game

-A game where pegs for each player are placed along a column with a finite number of spaces.
+In Northcott's game, pegs for each player are placed along a column with a finite number of spaces.
 Each turn each player must move the piece up or down the column, but may not move past the other player's piece.
 Several columns are stacked together to add complexity.
 The player that can no longer make any moves loses.
 Unlike many other nimber related games, the number of spaces between the two tokens on each row are the sizes of the Nim heaps.
 If your opponent increases the number of spaces between two tokens, just decrease it on your next move.
 Else, play the game of Nim and make the Nim-sum of the number of spaces between the tokens on each row be 0.